PDF to JPG

 What happens to vector graphics when converting to JPG?

-Vector graphics (logos, charts, technical diagrams drawn as PDF paths) are rasterized — rendered as pixels — when converting to JPG.
-At high resolution settings, the rasterization is smooth and accurate.
-The JPG will look correct but will no longer be scalable as vector art.
+Vector graphics — logos, charts, technical diagrams drawn as PDF path objects — are rasterized (converted to pixels) when rendering to JPG.
+At high resolution settings, rasterization is smooth and accurate.
+The JPG looks correct visually but is no longer scalable as vector art.